systematic-magic/AgingPubMed/editorials_html.rst

 ..
 Note::

 	Maximum allowed number of references is 8.
-Please check all deviations with Olga at krasnova@impactaging.com while copying PubMed team manager.
 Also, references in editorials do not have article title component. |br|

 .. _refs_author_list_html_editorials: